vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 437-438; NS 109-122, Sm K 148-200, PC 215–22.

-There are several important vratas in Srāvana such as Nāgapancami, Aśūnyasayanavrata, Kr̥ṣṇajanmāstami, which have already been described or have been included separately in this list.
+There are several important vratas in Srāvana such as Nāgapancami, Aśūnyasayanavrata, Kr̥ṣṇajanmāṣṭami, which have already been described or have been included separately in this list.
 A few small matters are briefly men tioned here.
 A notion prevailed that all rivers except those that fall directly into the sea are rajasralā ('muddy' or with a pun ' in monthly course') when the Sun is in the middle of the signs of Cancer and Lion and therefore one was not to bathe in them for holiness and that streams that are not 1008 dhanus in length are not to be called “nadīs' (rivers) but they are merely holes or canals ( gartā).
 Vide Gobhila smr̥ti I. 141-142 (Māsadvayam Srāvanādi &c.), NS 109-110; vide H. of Dh. vol. IV.
 590 note 1337 for the length of dhanus (as 4 hastas).
 In Śr, the several deities had on different

 432